dakhnod/NRF51-serial-multitool/README.md

 ### SPI
 if [USE_SPI](Makefile#L198) is enabled in the Makefile, the adapter will output SPI simultaniously to UART.
-Averything that is written to one of the UART characteristics will be output through SPI.
+Everything that is written to one of the UART characteristics will be output through SPI.
 I implemented this to control APA102 LED's on a low level, since the understand the SPI protocol.
+To control the APA's connect SCK to CI and MOSI to DI.

 ### DFU
 if [USE_DFU](Makefile#L197) is enabled in the Makefile, the application can be updated using *nRF Connect* on android (and maybe on ios) with the .zip